-- We should facilitate the use of energy financing options available in the market for building energy projects in all sectors of the economy.
-In 2019, it is of particular importance that any barriers currently preventing Rhode Island schools from leveraging all available building financing programs be removed. - 3.
+- 2. In 2019, it is of particular importance that any barriers currently preventing Rhode Island schools from leveraging all available building financing programs be removed.
+Program combinations such as low-cost financing through the RI Infrastructure Bank's Efficient Buildings Fund (EBF) and project reimbursement dollars through the RI Department of Education's Housing Aid program should be supported by legislation and streamlined where possible. - 3.
+Current efforts supported by the RI Department of Labor & Training as well as the Governor's Workforce Board to grow the energy efficiency and renewable energy workforce in Rhode Island should be expanded and coordinated with existing energy programs wherever possible.
+As the energy market continues to grow and transform within the state, training for the future and current workforce is essential. - 4.
 Aggregated or asset-based building energy information should be shared with prospective buyers/renters when a building is put up for sale or lease.
-This would allow greater transparency in Rhode Island building transactions, would spur the market for more energy efficient homes, and would provide a level of customer protection not currently available to home buyers and renters. - 4.
+This would allow greater transparency in Rhode Island building transactions, would spur the market for more energy efficient homes, and would provide a level of customer protection not currently available to home buyers and renters. - 5.
 Rhode Island should adopt comprehensive appliance efficiency standards that also backstop existing federal appliance standards that may languish.
-Such action would achieve large energy and cost savings for Rhode Islanders. - 5.
-Rhode Island energy efficiency programs should constantly work to ensure that all customers and segments of the market have access to the benefits of energy efficiency savings.
+Such action would achieve large energy and cost savings for Rhode Islanders.

+- 6. Rhode Island energy efficiency programs should constantly work to ensure that all customers and segments of the market have access to the benefits of energy efficiency savings.
 There should be a concerted effort to reach those who are economically vulnerable, and those who are currently above poverty guidelines, but need significant assistance to make efficiency investments.
-Coordination among all utility, state and federal income-eligible offerings/programs should be optimized.
+Coordination among all utility, state and federal income-eligible offerings/programs should be optimized to enhance the customer experience, increase program efficiency, and to strive for widespread program participation. - 7.
+A concerted effort should be made to coordinate energy efficiency programs with renewable energy deployment, state health initiatives, resiliency efforts, and any other relevant state and federal programs that promote well-being and energy security and affordability for all Rhode Islanders.